malekbenz/ReddV3/README.md

 # ReddV3

-This project was is the next version of ReDD (The migration to angular5).
+This project  is the next version of ReDD (The migration to angular5).

 ## Development server